rocky/solc-vscode/README-DEVELOP.md

 $ make
 ```

+For the AST view we use the [Proposed Extension API](https://code.visualstudio.com/updates/v1_29#_proposed-extension-apis) Tree2 located in `vscode.proposed.d.ts`.
+I have been having problems getting this recognized by tsc.
+So for now I have been including the meat of this file inside `node_modules/@types/vscode/index.d.ts`

+Because we use this experimental feature, you can't run `code` but must also give it the option `--enable-proposed-api rocky.vscode-solc`.
+The
+`start.sh` POSIX shell script does this.

-Now just run from inside the `solc-vscode` folder
+From inside the `solc-vscode` folder

 ```
-$ code .
+$ sh ./start.sh  # or bash ./start.sh.
+On Unixy systems, ./start.sh will work too.
 ```

-The code uses experimental TreeView features located in `vscode.proposed.d.ts`.
-I have been having problems getting this recognized by tsc.
-So for now I have been including
-the meat of this file inside `node_modules/@types/vscode/index.d.ts`

 ## Running